laurivosandi/sumochip/doc/en/software.md

 ###Most frequently used commands

-Commands used on CHIP also work the same on RaspberryPi and Ubuntu:
+Commands used on CHIP also work the same on Raspberry Pi and Ubuntu:

 * Current directory: `pwd`
 * Displaying files and directories in the current directory: `ls -lah`